ryanburgess/inclusion/README.md

  * [How to Fix Your Tech Interview to Increase Diversity](https://www.diversifytech.co/blog/how-to-fix-tech-interview-to-increase-diversity) - There are a lot of great ideas for improving tech interviews to be more inclusive

 ## Newsletters
+ * [Better Allies](https://betterallies.com/more-content/) - This is an excellent weekly newsletter that provides 5 insightful tips each week

 ## Contributing
 1. Fork it